1. 6.11 The popover attribute

 element.togglePopover()

-To show popover, given an HTML element element and a boolean throwExceptions:
+To show popover, given an HTML element element, a boolean throwExceptions, and an HTML element or null invoker:

-1. If the result of running check popover validity given element, false, and throwExceptions is false, then return.
+1. If the result of running check popover validity given element, false, throwExceptions, and null is false, then return.

-2. Assert: element is not in element's node document's top layer.
+4. Assert: element is not in document's top layer.

-3. If the result of firing an event named beforetoggle, using ToggleEvent, with the cancelable attribute initialized to true, the oldState attribute initialized to "closed", and the newState attribute initialized to "open" at element is false, then return.
+8. If the result of firing an event named beforetoggle, using ToggleEvent, with the cancelable attribute initialized to true, the oldState attribute initialized to "closed", and the newState attribute initialized to "open" at element is false, then run cleanupShowingFlag and return.

-4. If the result of running check popover validity given element, false, and throwExceptions is false, then return.
+9. If the result of running check popover validity given element, false, throwExceptions, and document is false, then run cleanupShowingFlag and return.

 Check popover validity is called again because firing the beforetoggle event could have disconnected this element or changed its popover attribute.